-Fraser Health's 2023/24 year-to-date performance of 549.7 is not meeting our internal target of 455.
+Fraser Health's 2023/24 performance of 571.4 is not meeting our internal target of 455.
 In 2020/21, we saw a significant improvement in the long length of stay as we navigated the early stages of the COVID-19 situation something we expected and our experience has borne this out.
 As we have progressed through the various transitional stages of the pandemic we have seen an increase that is exceeding pre-covid levels of activity.
 Since period 4 of 2022/23, long length of stay is performing over the target.
 We will continue to work with our sites and programs to improve length of stay.